-In a digital world, so many of the things that we hold dear aren’t tangible.
-It’s common to access family photos, songs and movies, and business correspondence through online accounts.
-Many people manage their money, taxes, and utilities through online accounts and files.
+In a digital world, many things we hold dear are not tangible.
+We store our treasured family photos, songs and movies, and important business and personal correspondence on online accounts.
+We manage our money, taxes, and utilities through online accounts and files.
 What happens to all of this digital property when you die?

 Table of Contents